Generalized Schur partition functions and RG flows

-In the previous section, we have described the generalized Schur limit in the case of the rank-one theories.
+{{\bf Higher rank and other generalizations}:} In the previous section, we have described the generalized Schur limit in the case of the rank-one theories.
 This can be extended to theories of higher rank.
 Studying various examples, we propose the following conjectural statement.

 \

 {\it A necessary condition for the partition function of two theories $\mathcal{T}_1$ and $\mathcal{T}_2$ to be related to each other as follows

 is that their central charges $c^{(1)}$, $c^{(2)}$ and the Coulomb branch scaling dimensions $\Delta_{i=1,2,\dots,\mathfrak{r}}^{(1)}$, $\Delta_{i=1,2,\dots,\mathfrak{r}}^{(2)}$ are related as follows